telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Refresh` method sets the tooltip displayed when the user hovers over the `"refresh"` button of the pager.
 Clicking that button refreshes the current page.
 By default, it is set to `"Refresh"`.

-The example below demonstrates how to set the `refresh` message.
+The following example demonstrates how to set the `refresh` message.

 ###### Example